 Fig. 1.
-Advanced driver assistance systems with internet of things-enabled features in smart vehicles [47].
+ADAS with IoT-enabled features in smart vehicles [47].

-10 | Connected Infotainment Systems in Internet of Things-Enabled Smart Vehicles
+10 | Connected Infotainment Systems in IoT-Enabled Smart Vehicles

 Connected infotainment systems in IoT-enabled smart vehicles are becoming increasingly popular in the automotive industry.
 These systems provide a wide range of features and functions that enhance the driver's and passengers' driving experience [48].
 Connected infotainment systems can be defined as integrated multimedia systems that provide entertainment, information, and communication services to vehicle occupants.
 These systems typically include features such as navigation, music streaming, hands-free calling, and internet connectivity.
 They are designed to enhance the overall driving experience by providing access to a wide range of services and content.
 The operation principles of connected infotainment systems are based on integrating various technologies such as GPS, Bluetooth, Wi-Fi, and cellular connectivity.
 These technologies allow the system to communicate with external sources such as smartphones, cloud services, and other vehicles [49].
 By leveraging these technologies, connected infotainment systems can provide real-time information, entertainment, and communication services to vehicle occupants.